In this article

 In an ideal state, the user experience for Circle Yield should feel like a Certificate of Deposit (a CD that you can get at any bank): you lock up your USD for a specific term, with the expectation of a certain annualized yield.
 After the term matures, you have the option to take your money back, or you can roll it again.
 There are also a number of providers in that list above who enable “open term” products, which enable day to day liquidity without locking in a specific term.
 Interest accrues daily and is paid out monthly in USDC.
 At any point in time, if you have unencumbered USDC, you can convert it back into USD and put it back into a bank account.

 In the table below, you can see an illustrative Circle Yield term structure from late October 2021.
-As you can see, for the short dated nature of the instrument, the return profile is significantly higher than what you can achieve with traditional fixed income securities.
+As you can see, for the short-dated nature of the instrument, the return profile is significantly higher than what you can achieve with traditional fixed-income securities.

 * Good time to note again that nothing in this article should be construed as investment advice.
 The rates quoted above may no longer be valid.
 Market conditions and expected returns are subject to change.

 That being said, this wasn’t a no-brainer.
-We spent over 4 months diligencing the various risks and mitigants associated with this type of transaction.
+We spent over four months diligencing the various risks and mitigants associated with this type of transaction.
 Here is a very abbreviated list of topics we focused on:

 • Custody